 (i) Non-attainment Area for NOx in Houston-Galveston-Brazoria

-(ii) The Clean Air Interstate Rule (CAIR) or other federal regulations for NOx and SO2, using Equations 4 and 5 as described in Section 14, Appendices, Appendix 5.
+(ii) The Cross-State Air Pollution Rule (CSAPR) or other federal regulations for NOx and SO2, using Equations 4 and 5 as described in Section 14, Appendices, Appendix 5.

 (d) For verifying the emission rates, the Filing Entity may submit the historic calendar annual average for the unit-specific emission rates reported to Texas Commission on Environmental Quality (TCEQ) and or Environmental Protection Agency (EPA) by April 30 of the applicable year, if deemed necessary by the Filing Entity.

-(e) Emission prices for SO2 and NOx will be obtained by ERCOT and will be based on average monthly index prices selected by ERCOT that are generally accepted in the industry and regularly published.
-ERCOT will calculate monthly indices using the arithmetic average of the prices published during business days for the first 15 days of the month prior to the effective month.
+(e) Emission prices for SO2 will be obtained by ERCOT and will be based on CSAPR Group 2 index prices, applicable to all months of the year.
+Emission prices for NOX will be obtained by ERCOT based on published CSAPR Group 2 seasonal index prices for the months May through September.
+ERCOT will select index prices that are generally accepted in the industry and regularly published.
+ERCOT will calculate monthly indices using the arithmetic average of the prices published during the Business Days for the first 15 days of the month prior to the effective month as shown in Table A below.

+Table A: The reference index prices for the arithmetic average will be as follows: